Clemapfel/jluna/docs/multi_threading.md

 > **NOTE**: As of 02/2023, Julias current stable release (1.8.5) does not have foreign thread support, as of the merge of https://github.com/JuliaLang/Julia/pull/45447, however, julia 1.9.x will support foreign threads.
 This may vastly change how the jluna multi-threading interface works, for example the section above may no longer apply.
-Once the foreign threat support becomes part of the stable Julia release, jlunas multi-threading interface may be removed, deprecated or reworked completely.
+Once the foreign thread support becomes part of the stable Julia release, jlunas multi-threading interface may be removed, deprecated or reworked completely.
 Because of this, any function mentioned in this section should be considered **experimental** and, unlike with most of jlunas other features, continuity between versions is not guaranteed.